Tracking, Profiling, and Ad Targeting in the Alexa Echo Smart Speaker Ecosystem: Auditing Framework

 \textit{Interpreting bids.} In addition to user interests, advertisers consider several factors, e.g., day of the week, website popularity, to determine the bid values \cite{Olejnik14SellingPrivacyNDSS,Papadopoulos17IMCYouAreTheProduct}.
-We try to minimize the variability by keeping conditions consistent across personas.
-Specifically, we use identical hardware/software, collect bids at the same time, from the same location, and on the same websites, for all personas.
-In addition, we only consider bids from ad slots that are successfully loaded across all personas, because bid values vary by ad slots \cite{Papadopoulos17IMCYouAreTheProduct} and advertiser may not bid on all ad slots across all personas.
-We also relatively compare bid values across personas because their absolute values can change over time, e.g., travel advertisements may get higher bids around holidays.
-Since it is non-trivial to reverse engineer and control for all the factors incorporated by advertisers, we crawl and extract bids from the \texttt{prebid.js} supported websites several times (6 times before interacting with skills and 25 times after interacting with skills) to further minimize the variability in bid values.
+To reduce variability due to such confounding factors, we strive to keep conditions consistent across personas.
+Specifically, we use identical hardware/software, collect bids at the same time (simultaneously), from the same location, and on the same websites, for all personas.
+In addition, we consider only bids from ad slots that are successfully loaded across all personas, because bid values vary by ad slots \cite{Papadopoulos17IMCYouAreTheProduct} and advertisers may not bid on all ad slots across all personas.
+We compare relative bid values across control and interest (treatment) personas because the absolute values can change over time, e.g., travel advertisements may get higher bids around holidays.
+Since it is non-trivial to reverse engineer and control for all the factors incorporated by advertisers, we crawl and extract bids from the \texttt{prebid.js} supported websites several times, i.e., 6 times before interacting with skills and 25 times after interacting with skills\footnote{We terminated the experiment after 6 iterations after skill installation because we did not notice any personalization.
+We continued to crawl 25 times after skill interaction because we noticed personalization (Section \ref{sec:data-usage-and-sharing-analysis}) and needed more samples due to the variability in bid values.}, to further account for the variability in bid values.

 \textit{Capturing requests/responses.} In addition to collecting ad bids and images, we also record the network requests and responses while crawling popular websites.
-Network traffic allows us to measure data sharing, e.g., cookie syncing \cite{google_rtb_docs}, between Amazon and its advertising partners.
-Note that the network traffic captured while crawling is different from network traffic captured from \echo{}s and \avssdk{}s (Section \ref{sec:capturing-network-traffic}).
+Network traffic allows us to measure data sharing (e.g., cookie syncing \cite{google_rtb_docs}) between Amazon and its advertising partners.
+Note that the network traffic captured while crawling (referred to as \textit{web traffic}) is separate from the network traffic captured from \echo{}s (Section \ref{sec:capturing-network-traffic}).